Exporting is all about taking the photos that you have developed in Lightroom and LIBERATING them to be shared with the world.

 - Output Sharpening: This allows you to choose to have some sharpening applied to your file.
 If you are resizing your file for the web, then I would recommend that you apply some sharpening.
 I typically select “Screen” from the pull-down menu and set the amount to “Standard.”
 You can also apply this when you are exporting for print, but experiment with what settings you like.

-- Metadata: This allows you to control how much of the metadata is available in your exported files.
+- Metadata: This allows you to control how much of the metadata (also called EXIF data) is available in your exported files.
 Newer camera’s have a lot of information recorded in the metadata (including GPS coordinates) so take a look and decide how much you want to allow people to see.
 I typically choose “Contact & Copyright.”

 - Watermarking: I did a whole post on how to apply watermarks to files.
 So in this little spot I will only say that you can apply one of your watermark presets to your files as you are exporting if you choose.